Pennsylvania Trauma-Focused Therapies

-The Link Between Trauma and Substance Abuse
+The Link between Trauma & Substance Abuse

 Exposure to childhood trauma, including physical and sexual abuse and violence in the household, can lead to cognitive problems.
-Childhood trauma increases the risk of mental illnesses later on, including bipolar disorder, schizophrenia and major depression.
+Childhood trauma increases the risk of mental illnesses later on, including bipolar disorder, schizophrenia, and major depression.